jia-xinyu/jia-xinyu.github.io/_projects/3_project.md

     </div>
 </div>

-In 2017, I served as the technical lead of the [Gspeed Formula Racing Team](https://baike.baidu.com/item/吉林大学吉速方程式车队/23156065) (Gspeed).
-Meanwhile, I was responsible for developing the entire chassis of Gspeed 2017, including suspension, steering, braking and transmission systems.
+In 2017, I served as the **technical leader** of the [Gspeed Formula Racing Team](https://baike.baidu.com/item/吉林大学吉速方程式车队/23156065) (Gspeed).
+Meanwhile, I was responsible for developing the entire **chassis** of Gspeed 2017, including suspension, steering, braking and transmission systems.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">